percona/percona-server/doc/source/release-notes/Percona-Server-5.7.21-20.rst

 ==========

-* mysqld startup script was unable to detect jemalloc library location for preloading, and that prevented starting |Percona Server| on systemd based machines.
+* mysqld startup script was unable to detect jemalloc library location for preloading, and that prevented starting **Percona Server for MySQL** on systemd based machines.
 Bugs fixed :psbug:`3784` and :psbug:`3791`.

 * There was a problem with fulltext search, which could find a word with